-- Artistic License Law: Spain is a first world country with a notoriously centralized justice system, so there's just no way you could get away with getting a cop shot no matter how much money or connections you had.
-In fact, given the country's political background and long history of terrorism, it could be said Spain is actually the hardest European country to try to buy your way out of an incident with a police force.
+- Artistic License – Law Enforcement: Spain is a first world country with a centuries-long convoluted political background and an equally long history of terrorism (Muslim, Basque, Catalan, left-wing, right-wing, you name it), so there's just no way you could get away with getting a cop shot no matter how much money or connections you had.
+It could be rather said Spain is actually one of the hardest countries out there to try to buy your way out of a shootout with a police force.

-- Becoming the Mask: Javier became deluded at some point during the filming of Toby's student project when playing Don Quixote, and kept thinking and acting like he is the character ever since.
+- Becoming the Mask: The probably already senile Javier became deluded at some point during the filming of Toby's student project when playing Don Quixote, and kept thinking and acting like he is the character ever since.

 - Bittersweet Ending: On one hand, Javier dies, and Toby, who very likely has derailed his already lowly film director career, inherits his Quixote madness.
 On the other hand, at least Javier dies with a measure of happiness and Toby is finally reunited with Angelica.

 - The Blade Always Lands Pointy End In: Toby dodges a knife thrown by Angelica and it lands on the head of a carnival figure behind him.

 - Blood Is Squicker in Water: Toby washes out Quixote's self-inflicted wounds in a creek, staining the clear water red.